Sri Lanka is a

 however, there were no reports of arbitrary arrests or detentions during the

-for arrest and bring that person before a magistrate within 24 hours.
-In
+reason for arrest and bring that person before a magistrate within 24 hours.

-practice, persons detained generally appear before a magistrate within a few
+In practice, persons detained generally appear before a magistrate within a

-days of arrest.
-The magistrate may authorize bail or order continued pretrial
+few days of arrest.
+The magistrate may authorize bail or order continued

-detention for up to three months or longer.
-Security forces must issue an
+pretrial detention for up to three months or longer.
+Security forces must

-arrest receipt at the time of arrest, and despite some efforts by the
+issue an arrest receipt at the time of arrest, and despite some efforts by

-of cases, which permits extended detentions and torture without making any
+tracking of cases, which permits extended detentions and torture without

 Under the ER and the PTA, security forces could detain

-periodically since 1979 and in force island-wide from August 1998 until July
+force periodically since 1979 and in force island-wide from August 1998

-2001, gave security forces broad powers to arrest and detain without charge or
+until July 2001, gave security forces broad powers to arrest and detain

-the right to judicial review.
-ER provisions permitted police to hold
+without charge or the right to judicial review.
+ER provisions permitted

-individuals for up to 90 days to investigate suspected offenses, although the
+police to hold individuals for up to 90 days to investigate suspected

 In past years, the army generally turned over those that it